AdobeDocs/campaign-classic.en/help/installation/using/installing-the-client-console.md

 >[!CAUTION]
 >
 >Campaign Client console and Campaign application server must run **on the same product version**.
 Adobe also highly recommends to use the **same product build**.
 Learn how to check your Campaign Client and Server versions in [this section](../../platform/using/launching-adobe-campaign.md#getting-your-campaign-version).

+## Microsoft Edge Webview2 runtime installation {#webview}

+From Campaign Classic 7.3 build version, installation of Microsoft Edge Webview 2 runtime is required for any console installation.

+Web View is installed by default as part of Windows 11 operating system.
+If it is not already present on your system, Campaign Classic Console Installer will prompt you to download it from [Microsoft Developer website](http://www.adobe.com/go/acc-ms-webview2-runtime-download).
+Note that the download link does not work on the Internet Explorer 11 browser as Microsoft has deprecated its support.
+Make sure you use a different browser to access the link.

 ## Adobe Hosted implementations {#hosted-customers}